-QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF X 1934

-For the quarterly period ended September 30, 2012.

-OR

-TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE EXCHANGE ACT to

-For the transition period from

-Commission File Number: 001-32188

-(Exact name of registrant as specified in its charter)

-FLORIDA (State or other jurisdiction of incorporation or organization)

-59-3410522 (IRS Employer Identification No.)

-3000 Bayport Drive, Suite 685 Tampa, Florida 33607 (Address of principal executive offices)

-813-286-7900 (Issuer's telephone number)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," "non-accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □

-Non-accelerated filer $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\boxtimes$

-State the number of shares outstanding of each of the issuer's classes of common equity, as of the latest practicable date:

-As of November 1, 2012, there were 27,382,830 shares of Common Stock, \$.001 par value, outstanding.

-Accelerated filer

-Smaller reporting company
+☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SI 1934 ECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2 2012.
+OR ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE EX XCHANGE ACT For the transition period from to Commission File Number: 001-32188 ORAGENICS, INC (Exact name of registrant as specified in its cha FLORIDA (State or other jurisdiction of incorporation or organization) 59-3410522 (IRS Employer Identification No.) 3000 Bayport Drive, Suite 685 Tampa, Florida 33607 (Address of principal executive offices) 813-286-7900 (Issuer's telephone number) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the reg(2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its of Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during period that the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, company.
+See the definitions of "large accelerated filer," "accelerated filer," "non-accelerated Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer Non-accelerated filer □ Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 o f the Exchange Act).
+Yes □ No 区 State the number of shares outstanding of each of the issuer's classes of common equity, as o of the latest practicable date: As of November 1, 2012, there were 27,382,830 shares of Common Stock, \$ 001 par value, of outstanding

 Page

-PART I - FINANCIAL INFORMATION 1
+PART I -] FINANCIAL INFORMATION 1

 Item 1.
 Financial Statements 1

 Balance Sheets as of September 30, 2012 (unaudited) and December 31, 2011 1

 Statements of Operations for the Three and Nine Months Ended September 30, 2012 and 2011 (unaudited) 2

 Statements of Cash Flows for the Nine Months Ended September 30, 2012 and 2011 (unaudited) 3

 Notes to Financial Statements (unaudited) 4

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 16

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 29

 Item 4.
 Controls and Procedures 29

 PART II - OTHER INFORMATION 31

 Item 1.
 Legal Proceedings 31

 Item 1A.
 Risk Factors 31

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 48

 Item 3.
 Defaults Upon Senior Securities 49

 Item 4.
 Mine Safety Disclosures 49

 Item 5.
 Other Information 49

 Item 6.
 Exhibits 49